 Once you realize that you need help, create a plan to maximize your chances of survival.
 This will also give you something to do and occupy your mind to stay calm.

 Whenever you complete a task, start working on the next one.
 However, when it is time to rest, do so to retain your strength.

 You can go for weeks without food, but only for a few days without water.
-Hopefully, you have some potable water and a way to make more such as through boiling, tablets, or filtration systems.
+Hopefully, you have some potable water and a way to make more such as through boiling tablets or filtration systems.

 Staying warm becomes a big priority if you are out in cold conditions.
 Plus, you will need fire to cook the food that you have.
 Be sure to carry with you a fire-starting kit so you can create a light when needed.

-Keep in mind that you may also need the fire to signal others of your presence.
+Remember that you may also need the fire to signal others of your presence.

 Read: Rule of 3 for survival